 Enjoy the beauty of your home and family without the distraction of the glare from the sun.

 GREAT QUESTION!!
-Since windows are so much less substantial than the walls of most homes, it should come as no surprise to learn that windows tend to have rather poor insulation.
+Since windows are much less substantial than the walls of most homes, it should come as no surprise to learn that windows tend to have poorer insulation.
 Energy-saving window tints are made from an extremely thin layer of film that’s bonded to the surface of the glass.
-These tints can even out the temperatures in your home during both the hot and cold months.
-Just to keep it simple lets think of residential window tint as "window insulation".
+These tints can even help you manage the temperature in your home during both the hot and cold months.
+Just to keep it simple let's think of residential window tint as "window insulation".

-Installing window tints is an easy way to go green and reduce your electric usage.
-In the winter, windows can be one of the biggest causes of heat loss in the home.
+Installing window tint is an easy way to go green and reduce your electric usage.
+In the winter, windows are one of the biggest causes of heat loss in the home.
 In fact, the Natural Resources Defense Council reports that over 1/3 of a home’s total heat is lost through the doors and windows.
 Think about all of the energy and money that goes to waste due to inefficient windows!
-Using window tints can actually contain the heated air inside, while also reducing the amount of UV rays entering your home.
+Using window tint can actually contain the heated air inside, while also reducing the amount of UV rays entering your home.
 And in the summer, the window tints work to shield rooms from the sun’s heat, and keep your HVAC system from working overtime.
-In addition to providing valuable energy savings, window tints create a barrier that reinforces the glass.
-This means, your home will be better protected against accidental (or intentional) window breakage.
+In addition to providing valuable energy savings, window tint creates a barrier that reinforces the glass.
+Which means your home will be better protected against accidental (or intentional) window breakage.